ReyAnthony/racket-visual-novel/README.md

 # racket-visual-novel
-Trying to make a visual novel engine in racket
+Trying to make a visual novel engine in racket.
+You will need to add your resources for it to work properly because I used copyrighted resources ...

+instructions :
+Just run game.rkt
+press space for next frame